 So what makes an Amazon product rank #1 for a keyword?
 What factors separate #1 from #2 and #3 and so on?
 What's so different and what separates the Top 3 from the rest of the field?

 There are factors that my gut has always told me (being an internet marketing/SEO guy) that stood out, but needed evidence.
-Now with Feedbackz on a solid roll and Helpify launching; it's finally time to find out if my theories and intuitions were right, wrong, or somewhere in between with actual data to back it all up.
+It's finally time to find out if my theories and intuitions were right, wrong, or somewhere in between with actual data to back it all up.

 Gathering the data was all done by me and not outsourced; I wanted only experienced eyes on it to ensure accuracy as certain factors vary widely and without an experienced Amazon seller's eye, it could easily be misinterpreted or missed.
 It was much more time intensive and exhausting than I initially imagined combing through that many Amazon product listings; but I am fairly proud & confident in my findings!

 First, I want to establish conditions that were excluded from this study.
 Since we are looking at the rankings of only "private label" product brands us mortals can make; we filtered out:

 - Amazon's Choice, Amazon Basics, or ones exclusively Sold and Fulfilled by Amazon.

 - Brands already found and distributed at big chain retailers.

 - Listings that appeared at the top due to sponsored ppc were obviously filtered out.

 - In extra competitive niches, we included the #2 and #3 ranked products as well.

 - We excluded those in niches that were too small.
 Meaning where one could easily rank their product listing to #1 due to poor competition.